itteco/oembed2/3 - Rel Use Cases.md

  - Publishers can specify iframe widgets (`type="text/html"`), Flash (`application/x-shockwave-flash:`), or any of `video/...` or `audio/...` MIME types, but are encouraged to provide multiple links if they support multiple formats so that consumers may choose for user's device and network characteristics.
  - Publishers should add `autoplay` value to the `rel` list, if their widget starts the media playback on load of the widget.
  - Publishers should add `mature` value to the `rel` list, if the widget contains mature subject matter.
- - The use of HTTPS is optional (yet recommended).
+ - The use of HTTPS is optional (yet recommended for better distribution).
 However, when source widget is hosted under HTTPS URI, the requirements are the same as for Twitter Player Card.

 Example of [Coub](http://coub.com) publishing [player](http://coub.com/view/2pc24rpb):